chi19961026/Customized-LLM-Agent/README.md

-# Customized LLM Agent for Customer Service
+# End-to-End Customized LLM Agent: Leveraging LLMs for Efficient Data & Prompt Refinement

 ## Project Overview:
 This project is dedicated to developing a customized chatbot using OpenAI's pre-trained GPT models, specifically designed to handle customer service FAQs.
 Originally intended for a B2B consulting company to provide expert responses based on the company's in-house domain knowledge, this project has been repurposed for demonstration to manage e-commerce customer service FAQ data.